 - $1M

-Clearly, the larger multiples are for those $1M or greater, but there is definitely an appetite for the smaller agencies $500k or less.
+Clearly, the larger multiples are for those $1M or greater, but there is definitely an appetite for the smaller agencies $500k or less and the valuation methods are very similar.

 We are seeing a lot of independent agent’s receive year-over-year acquisition deals for their book of business, which is one of the more interesting models we’ve helped with over the years.
 It provides upfront funding and ongoing support for growth vs. a typical earn out model which a lot of agent’s can’t qualify for.